reshinto/reshinto.github.io/docs/languageSpecific/java/readme.md

 c = -9  // -9 = ...1111 0111
 c >> 2  // -3 = ...1111 1101, count the 0s

-// >>> is Zero fill right shift, shift everything to the right by n digits(s), leftmost will add n 0s c >>> 2  // 2 = ...0000 0010, count the 1s
+// >>> is Unsigned Right shift operator, shift everything to the right by n digits(s), leftmost will add n 0s c >>> 2  // 2 = ...0000 0010, count the 1s
 c = -9  // -9 = ...1111 0111
 c >>> 2  // 1073741821 = 0011...1111 1101, count the 0s